Niels-NTG/gdmc_http_interface/README.md

-GET,PUT,PATCH,DELETE    /entities   Read, create, edit and remove entities from the world GET                     /buildarea  Get the build area defined by the /setbuildarea chat command GET                     /version    Get Minecraft version GET                     /players    Get players and their positions
+GET,PUT,PATCH,DELETE    /entities   Read, create, edit and remove entities from the world GET                     /buildarea  Get the build area defined by the /setbuildarea chat command GET                     /version    Get Minecraft version GET                     /players    Get players, their positions, and their dimensions
 ```

 A detailed documentation of the endpoints can be found [over here](./docs/Endpoints.md).